juh2600/juh.gay/subdomains/k8s/000-preamble.md

 # Goals

-- Provide a full working example of deploying a single instance of a Minecraft server on a Kubernetes cluster, including first-time initialization of settings and persistent, expandable storage.
+- Provide and explain a full working example of deploying a single instance of a Minecraft server on a Kubernetes cluster, including first-time initialization of settings and persistent, expandable storage.
 - Explain the pitfalls I discovered along the way, that the reader may either avoid them, recognize them, or explore them further.

 # Non-goals